pnp/sp-dev-fx-webparts/samples/react-designpatterns-typescript/FactoryMethod/README.md

 So lets start this journey explaining how I saw this factory method pattern could be applied.

-In a Sharepoint Site we can have multiple lists and all those lists could have different columns or fields, why not create a generic way to build the list item objets depending on the selected list? well in plain english, a webpart where you can select the list, and based on the selected list it will render all the columns, sure you can do this in many ways and probably with lots of switches/if statements, etc, but I wanted a more elegant solution and I believe this sample will do just that.
+In a SharePoint Site we can have multiple lists and all those lists could have different columns or fields, why not create a generic way to build the list item objets depending on the selected list? well in plain english, a webpart where you can select the list, and based on the selected list it will render all the columns, sure you can do this in many ways and probably with lots of switches/if statements, etc, but I wanted a more elegant solution and I believe this sample will do just that.

 ##### Diagram